Tineshnehete/tineshnehete/README.md

 ## About Me
 -  Name: Tinesh Nehete
-- Education: Bachelor of Computer Applications (BCA)
+- Education: Pursuing Masters of Computer Applications (MCA)
 - Interests: Software development, exploring new technologies, - learning, and sharing knowledge.

 ## Get in Touch